 Dana recently returned to his hometown to join GCMH Therapy Services.
 Since graduating from Des Moines University's Physical Therapy program, he has found joy working with

 patients of all ages and ability levels.
 Dana has special interest and expertise in the evaluation and treatment of running related injuries.
 He ran cross country and track for the Spartans, and competed in distance running in college and beyond, so he looks forward to working with runners from those new to the sport to the elite athlete.
-Dana lives in Grundy Center with his wife and two sons.
+Dana lives in Grundy Center with his wife and three sons.
 His goal is to help his community to move better so they can get back to doing what they love!

 Joni Wright, MPT